victorzengsfbay/ProductCatalog/README.md

 # README #
 What're included?
 Note: requires iOS 15.x.
-Use Swift concurrency capability to coordinate read file & write database, while "actor" of FIFO queue for data exchange.
+Use Swift concurrency capability to coordinate read file & write database, with an "actor" of FIFO queue for data exchange.

 ## Design doc ##